deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 > </details>

-> This table compares the performance of HART against other autoregressive models (VAR and MAR) on class-conditioned image generation, highlighting HART's superior efficiency and comparable FID (Fréchet Inception Distance).
+> Table 4 presents a comparison of class-conditioned image generation results between HART and other autoregressive models, highlighting HART's superior performance in terms of FID, IS, MACs, and inference time.

 {{< table-caption >}}